-Downside #1: Your debt grows.
 As part of a debt settlement plan, the company will likely tell you to stop making payments to your creditors—including the accounts that you’re current on—and instead send your money to the debt settlement company to place in the special account.
 The company will likely tell you that your creditors won't settle unless you stop making payments But not making your payments just makes your debt problem worse.
 While your money sits in the ‘special’ account, perhaps for 24 to 36 months, your creditors remain unpaid.
 You get further and further behind, while interest, fees, and collection costs accumulate.
 In addition, your credit score will take a major hit and your creditors might sue you.

-Downside #2: Your creditors might not settle.
 Your creditors don’t have to accept a lesser amount than they're owed, and many creditors won’t accept a settlement—especially if you’ve hired a debt settlement company.
 Your creditors might even step up their attempts to collect from you, like by filing lawsuits.

-Downside #3: Debt settlement fees are typically high.
 Using a for-profit debt settlement company can be expensive.
 These companies often charge a set-up fee, a monthly fee, and a percentage of each settled debt (say, 25%), and they might pay themselves before paying any of your creditors.
 Or a debt relief company might simply disappear with your money.
 Even if the debt relief company actually works to settle your debts, it won't do anything that you couldn’t do for yourself for free.
 In almost all cases, you'll be better off negotiating debt settlements on your own, hiring a debt settlement lawyer to help you, or filing for bankruptcy, instead of hiring one of these kinds of companies.

 One thing to keep in mind is that settling a debt—no matter who handles the settlement process—could have tax consequences.
 The IRS generally considers canceled debt of $600 or more as taxable and settling debts for less than what’s owed can increase your tax liability depending on your tax bracket and the canceled amount.
 After you successfully work out a settlement with a creditor, expect to receive a Cancellation of Debt form (Form 1099-C) and, in most cases, you’ll have to include the canceled amount on your yearly return.
 Though there are some exceptions.
 (Learn more about tax consequences when a creditor settles a debt.)